-- · Creation of an open access database, specialising in contemporary architecture, which uses ceramics as leading material. - Archive of currently produced innovations, both in new ceramic products proposed by the industry and the way of utilising them. - Transfer of the results achieved to the research, industrial and professional production sectors in architecture and design.
+- Creation of an open access database, specialising in contemporary architecture, which uses ceramics as key material. - Archive of currently produced innovations, both in new ceramic products proposed by the industry and the way of utilising them.

-5.2.
-ECONOMIC IMPACT
+- Transfer of the results achieved to the research, industrial and professional production sectors in architecture and design.

+4.2.
+Economic Impact

-Due to the latest crisis, a significant shrinkage in the consumption of ceramics has taken place in the domestic market.
-One of the aims is to activate said market as the recovery of the Spanish economy strengthens.
-Despite these difficulties, the tile sector has a solid underpinning and an indisputable future thanks to its high degree of internationalisation and the substantial investment in RDI, its priority actions being to maintain Spanish ceramic products at the forefront of innovation, sustainability and design.
+Due to the latest crisis, a significant drop in ceramics consumption has taken place in the domestic market.
+One of the aims is to activate this market as the recovery of the Spanish economy strengthens.
+Despite these difficulties, the tile sector has a solid underpinning and an indisputable future thanks to its high degree of internationalisation and the substantial investment in R&D&I, its priority actions being to maintain Spanish ceramic products at the forefront of innovation, sustainability and design.

-Aware of this reality, the launching of the platform could contribute to the development of the economic ceramic sector since it is estimated that:
+Aware of this reality, the launching of the platform could contribute to the economic development of the ceramic sector since it is estimated that:

-- Developing an instrument for knowledge transfer in the productive and professional sector, which gives prestige to ceramic materials applied to architecture, will activate their consumption and bring real benefits to the Spanish ceramic industry. - Positioning the capacity for design of new materials and systems by considering the technological advances and industrial innovation processes will enable competitiveness and growth in the Spanish ceramic sector to be boosted, by placing it at the forefront of the international market.
+- Developing an instrument for knowledge transfer in the production and professional sector, which enhances the prestige of ceramic materials applied to architecture, will activate ceramics consumption and bring doubtless benefits to the Spanish ceramic industry. - Positioning the capacity for design of new materials and systems by considering the technological advances and industrial innovation processes will enable competitiveness and growth in the Spanish ceramic sector to be boosted, by placing it at the forefront of the international market.

-5.3.
-SOCIAL IMPACT
+4.3.
+Social Impact

-The digital platform offers a great opportunity for making the technical advances that are currently taking place known and for studying in depth the exceptional plastic qualities of ceramic materials.
+The digital platform offers a great opportunity for disseminating the technical advances that are currently taking place and for studying in depth the exceptional plastic qualities of ceramic materials.
 However, a warning must be given regarding how, in the latest crisis, part of the industry linked to tile production has been destroyed; this part possessed incalculable knowledge which has been lost with its disappearance.
-A paradigm change is required to prevent the squandering of a heritage so deeply rooted in its region and one which belongs to the identity traits of its people.
+A paradigm change is required to prevent the squandering of a heritage so deeply rooted in the region involved and one which belongs to the identity traits of its people.